FREQUENTLY ASKED QUESTIONS

 9) Where do the children go to school while in the program?

 The children attend school here.
 The Joy House academy is accredited by the Georgia Accrediting Commission.
 The children work in a self-paced curriculum receiving a lot of one-on-one help from both the teachers and our qualified volunteer tutors.

 10) What is the operating budget?

-Our operating budget for 2015 is approximately $500,000.
+Our operating budget for 2017 is just over $500,000.
 That includes both our residential program and counseling center.

 11) Where is The Joy House located?

 On a beautiful 30-acre campus with mountain views about 7 miles off of 515 in Jasper, Georgia.
-See the map for better information.
+See “Contact Info” for more detailed information.

 12) How is The Joy House different from other programs?

 We are not solely a custodial or residential program.
 We are committed to family restoration and working closely with the family, not just the teen, toward that end.
 We provide an integrated program of counseling and education.
 Also, house parents have no more than eight children per home, allowing much more focused attention for each child.